void

 malaga.jpg

-Málaga is mentioned by cook Jurajda when he tells about the nurses at the Red Cross in Bruck who embezzled chocolate and Málaga wine.
+Málaga is mentioned by cook Jurajda when he tells about the nurses at the Red Cross in Bruck who misappropriated chocolate and Málaga wine.

 Background

-Málaga is a city in Andalusia, Southern Spain.
-The Málaga wine is a sweet dessert wine which is produced in the region around the city.
-The wine type has a history that goes back to Roman times and is protected by designation of origin (Denominación de Origen).
+Málaga is a city in Andalusia, southern Spain.
+Málaga wine is a sweet dessert wine produced in the region around the city.
+This type of wine has a history dating back to Roman times and is protected by designation of origin (Denominación de Origen).

 Quote(s) from the novel